GeorgiPetrovGH/TelerikAcademy/11.Databases/04.Database Systems - Overview/Database Systems - Overview.md

  - Entity–attribute–value model - Entity–attribute–value model (EAV) is a data model to describe entities where the number of attributes (properties, parameters) that can be used to describe them is potentially vast, but the number that will actually apply to a given entity is relatively modest.
  - Object-relational database - An object-relational database (ORD) is a database management system (DBMS) similar to a relational database, but with an object-oriented database model: objects, classes and inheritance are directly supported in database schemas and in the query language.

-2.  __Which are the main functions performed by a Relational Database Management System (RDBMS)?__
+__2. Which are the main functions performed by a Relational Database Management System (RDBMS)?__

 The main functions performed by a RDBMS are management of the data.
 This includes Creating / altering / deleting tables and relationships between them (database schema), adding, hanging, deleting, searching and retrieving of data stored in the tables.
 It also supports the SQL language and manages transactions (or most of them).

-3.  __Define what is "table" in database terms.__
+__3. Define what is "table" in database terms.__

 Database tables consist of data, arranged in rows and columns.
 All rows have the same structure.
 Columns have name and type (number, string, date, image, or other).
 Each row is identified by one or more values appearing in a particular column subset.

-4.  __Explain the difference between a primary and a foreign key.__
+__4. Explain the difference between a primary and a foreign key.__

 Primary key is a column of the table that uniquely identifies its rows (usually it is a number).
 The foreign key is an identifier of a record located in another table (usually its primary key).

-5.  __Explain the different kinds of relationships between tables in relational databases.__
+__5. Explain the different kinds of relationships between tables in relational databases.__

  - One-to-many (or many-to-one) - a single record in the first table has many corresponding records in the second table.
  - Many-to-many - records in the first table have many corresponding records in the second one and vice versa.
 Implemented through additional table.
  - One-to-one - a single record in a table corresponds to a single record in the other table.
 Used to model inheritance between tables.

-6.  __When is a certain database schema normalized?
+__6. When is a certain database schema normalized?
 What are the advantages of normalized databases?__

 Normalization of the relational schema removes repeating data.
 The advantages are that by having less data repeated the overall storage space consumed by the database is less and the better performance.

-7.  __What are database integrity constraints and when are they used?__
+__7. What are database integrity constraints and when are they used?__

 Database integrity constraints are rules that ensure that the data entered in the database is valid (by setting those validations rules in advance).
 For example we can constrain a name to not be more than 50 symbols.
 When we try to save incorrect data into the DB we will get an error instead of invalid data.

-8.  __Point out the pros and cons of using indexes in a database.__
+__8. Point out the pros and cons of using indexes in a database.__

 - pros:
 Fast search